-By paying your invoices on time, you avoid unnecessary charges and help us to keep our administrative costs low.
+By paying your invoices on time, you avoid incurring unnecessary fees.

-According to article 64a of the Swiss Federal Law on Health Insurance (Bundesgesetz über die Krankenversicherung), health insurers are required to collect outstanding premiums and cost-sharing amounts under compulsory health insurance (basic health insurance).
+According to Art.
+64a of the Swiss Federal Health Insurance Act (KVG), health insurers are required to collect outstanding premiums and co-payments under compulsory health insurance (basic insurance).

-- Legal collection procedures require that the reminder process for basic health insurance is kept separate from that for supplementary insurance.
-You will therefore be issued a separate reminder for supplementary insurance.
-Additional fees will be incurred as a result.
+The law requires that the reminder process for basic health insurance is kept separate from that for supplementary insurance.
+You will therefore be issued with a separate written reminder for supplementary insurance, which in turn incurs fees.